-What you must pay when Services that are covered for you you get these services network provider, then your plan will cover the urgently needed There is a \$0.00 copay for services from a provider out-of-network.
-Services must be worldwide urgently coverage. immediately needed and medically necessary.
-Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-ofnetwork is the same as for such services furnished in-network.
+Services that are covered for you What you must pay when you get these services services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
 When traveling outside of the United States and you are in need of urgent care services please be sure to present your Verda Noble Chronic Care (HMO C-SNP) member ID card.
 If the provider does not accept your insurance, you may have to pay out-of-pocket for your services.
 Make sure you obtain a copy of the bill along with documentation of medical records and proof of payment so that you can submit the information to Verda Noble Chronic Care (HMO C-SNP) for reimbursement.
 If the medical records and supporting documentation are not provided in English, it is your responsibility to submit a copy of the translated documents with your request.
 Verda Noble Chronic Care (HMO C-SNP) requires that you submit the bill, along with documentation of medical records and any payments you have already made within 60 days of the date of service or discharge date in order for us to consider the charges for reimbursement.
-Please send your bills to: Verda Health Plan of Texas ATTN: Member Experience 7755 Center Avenue, Suite 1200 Huntington Beach, CA 92647 or its territories.

-We do not cover emergency transportation outside of the U.S.
+Services that are covered for you What you must pay when you get these services Please send your bills to: Verda Health Plan of Texas ATTN: Member Experience 7755 Center Avenue, Suite 1200 Huntington Beach, CA 92647 We do not cover emergency transportation outside of the U.S. or its territories.